A New Derivation of the Propagator's Path Integral for Spinless Elementary Particles: The Evolution of Isolated Phenomena

 Indeed, the periodic representation of $\tau$ compatible with the internal clock frequency $\omega_0$ can be taken to be $\mathcal{P}(\tau)=e^{i\omega_0 \tau}$.
 Note that, in principle, any periodic function of period $\omega_0$ would be suitable to define $\mathcal{P}(\tau)$, in the framework we have described so far.
 The significance of the complex exponential in the setting of units of experiences will become clear when evaluating differences of internal time states for distinct trajectories of the unit, as we will do in the next section.

-\begin{remark} The notion of internal clock frequency has been used in several works exploring the interfacing of quantum mechanics with the theory of relativity and specifically in the presence of gravitational fields \cite{kastner2,refDeBroglie1,mueller}.
-Currently, the most comprehensive approach to quantum mechanics based on the de Broglie hypothesis can be found in \cite{dolce}, where elementary particles are described in terms of cyclic Minkowskian space-time coordinates associated to the internal clock frequency and in the context of the deterministic dynamics of one-dimensional classical closed strings vibrating in a four-dimensional spacetime.
-In our work, the relevance of the de Broglie hypothesis is that it gives a precise physical embodiment to the notion of internal time state for every unit of experience.
-Nevertheless, the notion of simple isolated unit will continue to be the dominant thread in the use of the internal clock frequency and in particular in establishing Lorentz invariance for the theory in Section 3.2. \end{remark}
+\begin{remark} The notion of internal clock frequency has been used in several works exploring the interfacing of quantum mechanics with the theory of relativity and in the presence of gravitational or more general potential fields \cite{dolce1,dolce2,kastner2,mueller,refDeBroglie1}.
+The most comprehensive approach to quantum mechanics based on the de Broglie hypothesis can be found in the body of work exemplified by \cite{dolce1,dolce2}, where a Lorentz invariant description of elementary particles is given in terms of cyclic Minkowskian space-time coordinates associated to the internal clock frequency and in the context of the deterministic dynamics of one-dimensional classical closed strings vibrating in a four-dimensional spacetime.
+In particular, in \cite{dolce2} the classical evolution of all de BroglieÕs internal clock dynamics (that satisfy periodic boundary conditions in a cyclic time dimension) is proven to be equivalent to the Feynman path integral propagator in ordinary spacetime. \end{remark}

+As it is the case for all recent works that assume the de Broglie hypothesis, the crucial impact of the internal clock frequency in our framework is that it endows the notion of internal time state with a periodic representation.
+Nevertheless, the main objective of this work is to explore some of the concrete and most direct physical consequences of the primitive ontology of isolated units.
+Accordingly, the notion of isolated unit will continue to be the dominant thread in the way the internal clock frequency will be used, and in particular in establishing Lorentz invariance for the propagator of simple units in Section 3.2.